-We looked at the command line Python interpreter in the last mission.
+We looked at the command line Python interpreter in the last lesson.
 The interpreter lets us run Python commands and see their results immediately.
 It's very useful for quickly testing snippets of code, as well as debugging.
 But it's not a good way to develop Python programs, because the commands aren't saved anywhere.

 In order to develop Python programs, we'll need to make files containing Python code.
 Then we'll be able to use the interpreter to run them from the command line.
 This way, we can save all of our commands and still see what's happening.